Günther Rall: Group commander

-The German defenses held in the Kuban in 1943, until the autumn.
+The German defenses held in the Kuban in 1943 until the autumn.
 JG 52 moved north in preparation for Operation Citadel and the Battle of Kursk.
 Rall, who had already served as acting Gruppenkommandeur (group commander) of III.
 Gruppe in February and March 1943, officially replaced Major Hubertus von Bonin in this position on 5 July 1943.
+Command of 8.
+Staffel passed to Leutnant Friedrich Obleser.
 Rall had 42 aircraft under his command—two over the full complement of machines and pilots—35 were operational.
-I. Gruppe of JG 52, by comparison, had 32 Bf 109s operational out of a total of 34.
+I. Gruppe JG 52, by comparison, had 32 Bf 109s operational out of a total of 34.
 The Stab (headquarters unit) of JG 52 contributed a further four Bf 109s.

 Rall continued to claim enemy aircraft.
-On 8 July a two-man patrol with Erich Hartmann resulted in two claims, and a third for Rall.
-A Soviet after-battle analysis mentioned this specific engagement;
+On 8 July a two-man patrol with Erich Hartmann resulted in two claims for him, and a third for Rall.
+A Soviet post-battle analysis mentioned this specific engagement;

 Eight Yak-1s in the Provorot region observed two Me 109s off their flight path.
 Paying no attention to the enemy aircraft our fighters continued.
 Seizing a convenient moment, the German fighters attacked our aircraft and shot down three Yak-1s.

 On 9 July, following combat with Soviet fighters, Rall made a forced landing in his Bf 109 G-6 (Werknummer 20019) near Petrovka, north of Belgorod.
 Four days later, a mid-air collision with a Lavochkin-Gorbunov-Gudkov LaGG-3 fighter resulted in another forced landing at Ugrim airfield.
 Rall claimed 21 air victories in July but the German offensive rapidly bogged down.
-The Red Army began a counteroffensive in the region to contain the German operation and destroy its forces (Operation Kutuzov and Operation Polkovodets Rumyantsev).
-Rall stated that after Kursk his pilots no longer believed the endsieg, though the German army managed to stabilise the front somewhat over the following weeks.
-On 3 August Rall's group had only 22 operational Bf 109s from a total of 29; from its designated strength of 40 aircraft.
+The Red Army began a counteroffensive in the region to contain the German operation and destroy its forces, launching Operation Kutuzov and Operation Polkovodets Rumyantsev.
+Rall stated that after Kursk his pilots no longer believed the endsieg, though the German army managed to stabilize the front somewhat over the following weeks.
+On 3 August, Rall's group had only 22 operational Bf 109s from a total of 29; down from its designated strength of 40 aircraft.